Are you familiar with the kinetic chain?

 Achilles was a mighty warrior that could not be stopped and was known for killing the famous Trojan prince Hector.
-However, some stories reveal that Hector’s younger brother Paris shot Achilles with an arrow in the heel that was neglected from the magic water killing him.
+However, some stories reveal that Hector’s younger brother Paris shot Achilles with an arrow in the heel that was neglected from the magic water which would end up killing him.
 Hence this is the origin of the name of the part of our heel that is the Achilles tendon.

-In strength and conditioning the goal is to train the body to be without weak links.
-The idea and intention should be to build strength and performance without worry of breaking down due to a weak area of the body.
+In the realm of strength and conditioning and performance the goal for me is to train your body to be without weak links.
+My goal and intention is to be to build strength and performance for you without worry of breaking down with an injury due to a weak area of the body.
 This process is the whole point of training.
 Training should be intentional and purposeful with keeping this in mind whenever you walk into the gym, or hit your day’s training session.

-As a strength coach I often examine a respective trainee and immediately try to hone in and find weaknesses.
-Now having said that the “achilles heel” may in fact be the literal weak link, but figuratively speaking it could be something else entirely.
+As a strength coach I often end up examining a respective trainee and immediately hone in to find where they may have weaknesses.
+Now having said that the “achilles heel” may in fact be the literal weak link for a respective trainee, but figuratively speaking it could be something else entirely.
 It may not even be physical at all.
 It could be mental, or even emotional when it comes to addressing issues with a respective trainee.

 Strengthening The Kinetic Chain